All posts

 • Atlassian notes context-switching inflates cycle time; eliminating back-and-forth on version-specific behavior trims minutes per ticket.

-“When the bot linked the exact commit that changed OAuth scopes, reopens dropped overnight.” — Head of Support, B2B SaaS (anonymized)
+::quote “When the bot linked the exact commit that changed OAuth scopes, reopens dropped overnight.” — Head of Support, B2B SaaS (anonymized) ::

 Concrete artifacts that tighten outcomes: